 Businesses never want to turn away business, so don’t hesitate to suggest a counter offer to your supplier.
 You honestly will be surprised at the lengths organisations go to sustain business, and what’s the worst that can happen, that they can say no.

-One again, OFX forex exchange specialist have a special promotion offer for SMG readers: Free Money Transfers for life.
+One again, OFX forex exchange specialist have a special promotion offer for Sydney Moving Guide readers: Free Money Transfers for LIFE.
 Click here to find out more and take advantage of this offer.

 Disclosure of Material Connection: This is a “sponsored post.”
 The company who sponsored it compensated me via a cash payment, gift, or something else of value.
 Regardless, I only recommend products or services I use personally and believe will be good for my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”